LanceAve/Online-Book-Store/README.md

 # Bookstore Web App

-A minimalist bookstore inventory and shopping cart system built with Spring Boot, Thymeleaf, and vanilla JavaScript.
+A minimalist bookstore inventory and shopping cart system built with Spring Boot, Thymeleaf, and Java (with honorary guest: JavaScript).

 ## Features